All MCAD COVID-19 updates will be posted below and at mcad.edu/covid19

 This article gives a detailed walkthrough of the steps necessary to connect to the MCAD wireless network from a Windows computer, including screenshots.
 Due to MCAD's network security requirements, this process involves some extra configuration.
 In rare cases, some Windows devices may be unable to connect at all.
 For assistance, please contact helpdesk@mcad.edu or stop by the Help Desk in person with your device.

 2. After downloading and installing the plugin, you’ll be prompted to restart your computer.
 Save any open work and restart your machine before attempting the rest of the steps below.
+If you do not restart you will not be able to connect to the MCAD network.

-4. In Network and Sharing Center, click “Set up a new connection or network,” then select “Manually connect to a wireless network” and click Next.
+4. In Network and Sharing Center, click “Set up a new connection or network,” and click Next.

 6. On the next screen, click “Change connection settings.”
 Go to the “Security” tab of the window that opens.

-7. Click the “Settings” button to the left of the field that says “Microsoft: Protected EAP (PEAP)” by default.
 In the window that opens, uncheck the box that says “Verify the server’s identity by validating the certificate” near the top.
 In the dropdown field near the bottom labelled “Select Authentication Method,” select “EAP-Token.”
 Click OK.
+Multiple “Enter Credentials” windows may pop up.
+Ignore and press cancel on all of them.

 8. Back in the “Security” tab of previous window, click the “Advanced Settings” button.
 Check the box that says “Specify authentication mode” and select “User authentication” in the dropdown field.
 Click OK.